-Percocet Withdrawal Symptoms and Signs, and Detoxification
+Percocet Withdrawal Symptoms and Signs and Detoxification

 Percocet is the brand name of a prescription drug that combines acetaminophen and oxycodone.
-It is commonly used as pain reliever for moderate to severe pain.
+It is commonly used as a pain reliever for moderate to severe pain.
 Getting off of this drug means you will go through a Percocet withdrawal treatment plan as part of detox before moving on to rehab and recovery phases.

 Symptoms of Percocet Abuse

 Because Percocet contains oxycodone, it may cause drowsiness and constipation.
 If enough of it is taken, Percocet can lead to breathing difficulties.
 Some problems commonly associated with Percocet abuse are the result of the acetaminophen in the pills.
 Acetaminophen can cause liver damage.